candrholdings/reactnative-crypto-demo/README.md

      }
      ```

-  3. When the React component is getting loaded, do the encryption immediately
+  3. When the app is getting loaded, we will boot the encryption immediately

      ```js
      componentWillMount() {
        this._encrypt(this.state.inputStirng, this.state.encryptionKey);
      }
      ```

-  4. Adds some UI components
+  4. Adds UI components
-    1. We will use `TextInput` component from React Native, we need to import it
+    1. Before we can use `TextInput` component from React Native, we will need to import it from `react-native`

        ```js
        import {